AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 tooltip2.position("rightCenter");
 ```

-That is how the sample with the code from above looks like:
+This is how the sample with the code from above looks like:

 {sample}CS\_Tooltip\_20{sample}